Posted: Thu 3rd Jun 2021

-Self-employment is a dream for many in the UK.
-Being your own boss has its fill of benefits, including choosing how you work, where you work and who you work with.
+Self-employment is a dream for many people in the UK.
+Being your own boss has its benefits, including choosing how you work, where you work and who you work with.

-However, if you are self-employed, you'll need to submit an annual self-assessment tax return to HM Revenue and Customs (HMRC).
-Whether you're a freelancer or the owner of a limited company, discover how to pay self-assessment tax in the UK for your business.
+However, if you're self-employed, you'll need to submit an annual Self Assessment tax return to HM Revenue & Customs (HMRC).
+Whether you're a freelancer or the owner of a limited company, discover how to pay Self Assessment tax in the UK for your business.

-In the UK, the current financial year started on 6 April 2021 and will end on 5 April 2022.
+In the UK, the financial year starts on 6 April and ends on 5 April.

 That's not the case with self-employment, where earnings and pay dates are unpredictable.

-Therefore, if your tax year ends on 31 March, you'll have roughly 300 days to pay your self-assessment tax for that year.
+Consequently, if your tax year ends on 31 March, you'll have roughly 300 days to pay your Self Assessment tax for that year.
 If your tax year ends on 5 April, you'll have slightly less time to pay.

-Imagine that your first tax year of self-employment ended on 31 March 2021.
-Let's also assume that your tax bill for that first year is £4,000, due by 31 January 2022.
+Imagine that your first tax year of self-employment ended on 31 March.
+Let's also assume that your tax bill for that first year is £4,000, due by 31 January of the following year.

-Payments on account are designed to spread tax payments across the year, getting rid of the burden of paying all of the tax you owe in one go.
-However, it can be initially confusing and costly if you've only budgeted for the first year's tax bill, i.e £4,000.
+Payments on account are designed to spread tax payments across the year, removing the burden of paying all the tax you owe in one go.
+However, it can be initially confusing and costly if you've only budgeted for the first year's tax bill, i.e. £4,000.

 If payments on account mean you can't afford to pay your tax bill, there are other payment options.
 You'll need to contact HMRC and agree on an alternative way of paying, either through monthly or quarterly payments.

-If you've never filled in a self-assessment tax return before, it can seem complex.
-However, once you understand the process, it's relatively simple, as long as you have the relevant information to hand, including:
+If you've never filled in a Self Assessment tax return before, it can seem complex.
+However, once you understand the process, it's relatively simple, as long as you have the relevant information to hand.
+This includes the following:

-Your 10-digit Unique Taxpayer Reference (UTR).
+Your 10-digit unique taxpayer reference (UTR) number.
 HMRC assigns each self-assessment taxpayer a unique 10-digit UTR to track their tax records.
-Your UTR stays with you all your life - similar to National Insurance numbers
+Like your National Insurance number, your UTR stays with you all your life

 Details of your untaxed income from the tax year, including income from self-employment, dividends and interest on shares